PRBonn/bonnet/deploy_cpp/README.md

 #### Standalone examples

 We use catkin tools.
-These are example files to check the usage of your frozen model.
+These are example files to check the usage of your frozen models and your tensorflow install.

 ###### Build